davemcg/awesome_bioinformatics_consultants/README.md

 # Awesome Bioinformatics Consultants
-Lightly curated list of bioinformatics consultants/companies inspired by the original (?)
+Unordered, lightly curated list of bioinformatics consultants/companies inspired by the original (?)
 [Sean Davis single cell resource](https://github.com/seandavi/awesome-single-cell)

 The goal is to provide a list of people/companies to hire if you need a bioinformatics task accomplished.